DivanDesign/EvolutionCMS.plugins.ManagerManager.mm_ddMultipleFields/README.md

 			'title' => 'Title'
 			'alias' => 'alt'
 		],
-		//In the same time we can use columns without aliases, numeric index will be used in this case [
+		// In the same time we can use columns without aliases, numeric index will be used in this case [
 			'type' => 'textarea'
 			'title' => 'Notes'